-8. The Beatles “While My Guitar Gently Weeps”
+8. “While My Guitar Gently Weeps” By The Beatles

 Once upon a time The Beatles, the greatest rock band of all time, along with the legendary Eric Clapton made a song.
 The song is While My Guitar Gently Weeps.
 It was written by George Harrison.
 The song managed to make its mark on the list of “The 500 Greatest Song of All Time”.
 The guitar duo of Harrison and Eric made the song one of the most iconic guitar-duo songs of all time.

 Aces High is the second single released from their album Powerslaves.
 Aces High is one of the most well-known songs from Iron Maiden.
 The guitar duet from Dave Murray and Adrian Smith made the song very popular among metal fans.
-The song peaked 29th position in Irish Single Charts and 20th position in the UK Single Chart.
+The song peaked at 29th position on Irish Single Charts and 20th position on the UK Single Chart.

 Queensrÿche is a progressive metal band.
 Album Operation: Mindcrime is an album full of amazing songs.
 Eyes of a Stranger is the last song from the album.
 Chris DeGarmo and Micheal Wilton created one of the best guitar duos.
 Eyes of a Stranger is one of their most famous works.
 The song peaked at number 35 in the US Mainstream Rock.